valentinovtino/statisfy/README.md

  Good nutrition is an important part of leading a healthy lifestyle.
   However there are many sugary distractions that keep us from making healthy choices.
   Fight your cravings with Satisfy!
-The healthy alternatives, that actually taste good
+The healthy alternatives app that actually tastes good! ;)

 ### *Example*